EveryDrop by Whirlpool Replacement Refrigerator Water Filter 1 for $43

-GlacialPure offers its GlacialPure EDR1RXD1 Refrigerator Water Filter Combo 3-Count for $54.
+GlacialPure offers its GlacialPure EDR3RXD1 Refrigerator Water Filter Combo 3-Count for $54.
 Cut it to $43 via coupon code "DEALNEWS".
 Plus, free shipping applies.
 Buy Now at GlacialPure

 - reduces 24 contaminants